-- pERC noted that the BLAST trial excluded patients with a history of, or current relevant CNS pathology. pERC agrees with the CGP that it may be possible to see benefit in this patient population, but additional monitoring would be required as existing CNS pathology may add to blinatumomab-associated neurotoxicities. - pERC agrees with the CGP that there is no evidence to extrapolate results of the included studies to MRDor MRD unknown populations based on the submitted evidence. - pERC noted only five Ph+ patients were included in the BLAST trial, which were included in the primary end point analysis (complete MRD response rate), but were excluded from the key secondary end point analysis (i.e., RFS).
+- pERC noted that the BLAST trial excluded patients with a history of, or current relevant CNS pathology. pERC agrees with the CGP that it may be possible to see benefit in this patient population, but additional monitoring would be required as existing CNS pathology may add to blinatumomab-associated neurotoxicities. - pERC agrees with the CGP that there is no evidence to extrapolate results of the included studies to MRD-or MRD unknown populations based on the submitted evidence.
+For pediatric patients, patient and clinician groups strongly supported treatment with blinatumomab for high-risk BCP-ALL patients who are MRD-, noting clinical benefit and reduced toxicities in both MRD+ and MRD- pediatric patients in first relapse. pERC noted that this was an unmet need in this small patient population, jurisdictions may want to consider exploring mechanisms for providing access to pediatric patients with high-risk BCP-ALL in first relapse with MRD- disease after reinduction therapy when more evidence is available. - pERC noted only five Ph+ patients were included in the BLAST trial, which were included in the primary end point analysis (complete MRD response rate), but were excluded from the key secondary end point analysis (i.e., RFS).
 Given the small number of patients and other treatment options available to Ph+ patients, pERC concluded that Ph+ patients would not be eligible for blinatumomab.

-pERC agrees with CGP that the minimum number of intensive chemotherapy blocks to achieve CR should be as per the BLAST trial, which was a minimum of three blocks.
+pERC agrees with CGP that the minimum number of intensive chemotherapy blocks to achieve CR should be a minimum of three blocks, and pERC further clarified a minimum of three blocks given with curative intent over the course of the patient's treatment for BCP-ALL.